What lens should I buy?It’s a common question – one asked by beginners, hobbyists, and professionals alike.

 There is no single best lens, unfortunately!
 Instead, there are many good lenses, all designed for different purposes.
 If you’re a street photographer, for instance, you might want to grab a 50mm prime lens because this will be light, fast, and sharp; that way, you can carry it for long distances, it won’t be especially conspicuous, and you’ll be able to capture some stunning images.
 If you’re a bird photographer, on the other hand, a 50mm lens is far too short.
 You’ll likely need a 400mm lens at the very least (though 500mm is even better) so that you can get close to birds without spooking them.
 In other words: Before choosing a lens, you must determine the type of photography you want to do!

 A zoom lens offers a range of focal lengths, such as 18mm (wide) to 200mm (telephoto), or 12mm (ultra-wide) to 24mm (moderately wide).
 This makes zoom lenses very convenient because you can capture different subjects or compositions at a wider focal length compared to a middle focal length and the longest focal length.

 A prime lens, on the other hand, offers a single focal length (such as 50mm or 35mm).
 While primes don’t offer the same level of convenience as zooms, prime lenses tend to be cheaper than their zoom counterparts, while also remaining lighter and optically more impressive.

-Whether you get a zoom lens or a prime lens should depend on the type of photos you plan on taking and the way you take them.
+Whether you get a zoom lens or a prime lens should depend on the types of photos you intend to take and the way you take them.
 If you frequently shoot many subjects in a single outing (e.g., you want a walkaround photography lens), then a zoom is probably the better option, given its ability to get you up close to subjects, then go wide, then go tight again.